tinytim84/authy-wordpress/readme.txt

 = 2.5.3 =
 * Fixed the include of color-fresh.css file, the file was renamed to colors.css on WordPress 3.8
-* Added translations for spanish language.
+* Added translations for Spanish language.

 = 2.5.2 =
 * Encode the values on query before to sending to Authy API